kristian-lange-tw/JATOS_docs_v3/pages/Write-longitudinal-studies.md

 `subjsPreviousPerformance = jatos.batchSession.getAll().subjects[ID]`

 That's it.
-Once you have your worker's ID and the corresponding longitidunally-relevant data, you can use it as a starting point for your next session.
+Once you have your worker's ID and the corresponding longitudinally-relevant data, you can use it as a starting point for your next session.